caddyserver/website/src/docs/markdown/caddyfile/matchers.md

 	- If enclosed by `*`, it performs a fast substring match.
 	- Otherwise, it is a fast exact match.

 Different header fields within the same set are AND-ed.
-Multiple values per field are OR-ed.
+Multiple values per field are OR'ed.

 #### Example: